IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/01_Grouping/03_igGrid_GroupBy_Summaries.md

 ```

 This summary will be applied for all columns whose data type allows applying it.
-In this example since the "Sum" summary is only applicable for numeric columns all of the numeric columns in the grid will have a "Sum" summary displayed in the summary row.
+In this example since the "Sum" summary is only applicable for numeric columns only the numeric columns in the grid will have a "Sum" summary displayed in the summary row.

 The columnSettings.groupSummaries option allows specifying a summary per column, which takes higher priority than the groupSummaries main level option.
 When this option is set for a particular column any settings related to this column from the main groupSummaries option are disregarded.